mcfriend99/Candy/README.md

 - Light weight
 - Inbuilt development server
 - Easily deploy to shared a server
+- Device identification with support for custom UI's for popular devices
 - Chocolate - A simple blade-like advanced template engine with device specific override ability.
 - Simple and flexible model based system
 - Routing